Kellie's Castle

-Kellie's Castle (sometimes also called Kellie's Folly) is a castle located in Batu Gajah, Kinta District, Perak, Malaysia.
+Kellie's Castle (sometimes also called Kellie's Folly) is an unfinished castle located in Batu Gajah, Kinta District, Perak, Malaysia.
 The unfinished, ruined mansion was built by the Scottish planter William Kellie-Smith.
 According to differing accounts, it was either a gift for his wife or a home for his son.
 Kellie's Castle is situated beside the Raya River (Sungai Raya), which is a small creek to the Kinta River.